Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review: Results

 \textbf{Distribution of learning tasks over time and number of citations.} To conclude, we look at the distribution of learning types over the years and the impact of the papers based on the number of citations they generated.
-For the latter we used the citations of Google Scholar February 2022.
-Figure~\ref{fig:years_citations} plots the results.
+For the latter we used the citations of Google Scholar February 2021.\footnote{We used Google Scholar as it is widely used, but we acknowledge its limitations, such as the inclusion of self-citations.} Figure~\ref{fig:years_citations} plots the results.
 We observe that only seven papers have generated more than 100 citations; four that used supervised learning~\cite{Maimo2018, Esfahani2013, Elkhodary2010, Zuo2014}, two that used interactive learning~\cite{tesauro2007use, Calinescu11}, and one paper that used unsupervised learning~\cite{Maimo2018}.
-Overall, none of the three learning types seem to have generated clearly more impact compared to the others (normalized number of citations\footnote{The number of citations for each paper has been normalized by past years since it was published, i.e., normalized number of citations of paper = Google Scholar citation of the paper in 2021/(2021 - publication year of the paper).} 2007-2019 for supervised learning avg 4.8, std 7.0; interactive learning avg 4.4, std 7.4; and unsupervised learning avg 6.5, std 11.4.).
+Overall, none of the three learning types seem to have generated clearly more impact (normalized number of citations\footnote{The number of citations for each paper has been normalized by past years since it was published, i.e., normalized number of citations of paper = Google Scholar citation of the paper in 2021/(2021 - publication year of the paper).} 2007-2019 for supervised learning avg 4.8, std 7.0; interactive learning avg 4.4, std 7.4; and unsupervised learning avg 6.5, std 11.4.).
 The plot shows that supervised and interactive learning have been used frequently over the full time span from 2007 till 2019.
 Yet, since 2016, we note an increase in the use of supervised learning and a decrease in interactive learning.
-Remarkably, after some small attention on the use of unsupervised learning in the period 2010 to 2013 (3 studies), we observe an increase for this type of learning in the last three years, from 2017 to 2019 (8 studies).
+Remarkably, after some small attention on the use of unsupervised learning in the period 2010 to 2013 (three studies), we observe an increase for this type of learning in the last three years, from 2017 to 2019 (eight studies).